team113sanger/dermatlas_copy_number_nf/README.md

 ## Pipeline summary

-In brief, the pipeline takes a cohort of samples that have been ingested and preprocessed by the Dermatlas pipeline and:
+In brief, the pipeline takes a cohort of samples that have been pre-processed by the Dermatlas ingestion pipeline and then:
-- Links cohort sample metadata to sample bamfiles and links pairs for each tumor/normal sample.
+- Links a sample's metadata to it's associated bamfile and links pairs of samples each tumor/normal pair.
 - Runs ASCAT on each tumor-normal pair, outputting segment calls.
-- Collates summary statistics for the ASCAT runs and removes those samples below a threshold Goodness-of-Fit level
+- Collates summary statistics for the ASCAT runs and filters out samples that fall below a threshold Goodness-of-Fit level.
 - Merges the segment calls from ASCAT that pass filtering.
 - Runs GISTIC2 to identify regions with significant copy-number alterations (CNAs).
 - Filters GISTIC calls to identify those that overlap with ASCAT.